gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 Wait a minute...are we doing any I/O in Go at all?
 Could it be that we *embed* all the SQL files in our binary at build time ?!

-Let's print with Dtrace the files that are being opened, whose extension is `.sql`:
+Let's print with DTrace the files that are being opened, whose extension is `.sql`:

 ```
 syscall::open:entry {